LuxLang/lux/README.md

 Unlike in most other lisps, Lux macros are monadic.
 The **(Lux a)** type is the one responsibly for the magic by treading **CompilerState** instances through macros.
-Macros must have the **Macro** and then be declared as macros.
+Macros must have the **Macro** type and then be declared as macros.

 However, just using the **defmacro** macro will take care of it for you.

-However, in an upcoming release you'll get another macro for defining macros.
+Also, in an upcoming release you'll get another macro for defining macros.
 It will be named **defsyntax** and will use monadic parsing of AST tokens to parse the syntax.

 If you want to see how macros are implemented, you can take a look at *lux.lux*.